-Fresh Start: 1-12-1

-(at BETA) John Jeffrey 845.486.4840 ext.
+Fresh Start: 1-12-1 at BETA John Jeffrey 845.486.4840 ext.
 3047 john.jeffrey@dcboces.org

 The Fresh Start Program is designed for secondary students who have high management needs and low academic success as evidenced by few or no Carnegie Credits earned.
-In this program, behavior is redirected through accountability, and students are prepared for a GED diploma.
+In this program, behavior is redirected through PBIS (Positive Behavioral Intervention and Support), and students are prepared for a GED^{} diploma.